 Slamming the door in a person's face is one way to keep him out.
 Another way is to make the environment within so hostile, traducing, and demeaning that he will not enter.
-Columbia's Women's Studies program does not physically bar males from participating in the program, but the opprobrious treatment males receive, the belligerence of castigations, the collective guilt heaped on them, and the denial of similar perks given females because of the program's bias effectively locks the gates to all but a few.
-Even outside the program, Women's Studies dissemination of Feminism throughout Columbia has created an environment for males with the attributes of a hostile work environment similar to those described by the courts under Title VII, 42 U.S.C. § 2000e et seq.
-See Brown v.
-Henderson 257 F.3d 246, 252 (2d Cir.
-2001).
-Learning in a non-sexually discriminating environment is necessary for developing the full potential of America's citizens.
+Columbia's Women's Studies program does not physically bar males from participating in the program, but the opprobrious treatment males receive, the belligerence of castigations, the collective guilt heaped on them, and the denial to males of similar perks given females because of the program's bias effectively locks the gates to all but a few.12 Even outside the program, Women's Studies dissemination of Feminism throughout Columbia has created an environment for males with the attributes of a hostile work environment, Compl. ¶¶ 112, 168, similar to those